Keystone Hiking Trails: 8 Scenic Routes for Views and Wildlife

 This popular Keystone hiking trail also winds through Dillon Reservoir Recreation Area.
 This 4.6-mile loop provides an easy hike that features serene lake views anytime of year.
 Suited for all skill levels, most use the trail for hiking, walking, trail running and birding.
 Meadow Loop and Ridge Trail welcomes all hikers, but ranks as a favorite among families and pet owners.

 While exploring the Dillon Reservoir area, don’t miss Old Dillon Reservoir Trail.
 The 1.7-mile loop welcomes all ages and skill levels — especially those adjusting to elevation changes and families with children.
 No matter what time of year, hikers enjoy lake views, scenic foliage and wildlife.

 Back Ranch Loop

-Part of the Soda Creek Trail System, Back Ranch Loop is an 8-mile hike with around 710-foot elevation gain.
-While hiking, admire open meadows, forests and watch for wildlife.
+Part of Soda Creek Trail System, Back Ranch Loop is an 8-mile hike with around 710-foot elevation gain.
+While hiking, admire open meadows, forests and wildlife.
 Hikers should expect some steepness in the beginning, but the trail levels off about half-way through the journey.
 For a longer trip, try the entire Soda Park Loop, which measures 10.5 miles.
 Remember this is also a mountain biking spot.

 Guided Trips on Keystone Hiking Trails